dojo-modeling/dojo-docs/data-modeling.md

 ### Processing
 Once you're done setting up your graph, click the `PROCESS` button to start running the backend process.
 When it's complete, you'll see a list of the datasets that the process output.

-**PLEASE NOTE** It is important to make sure you have at least one Load Node
+**PLEASE NOTE** It is important to make sure you have at least one Load Node with a feature selected.
+Also ensure that all the nodes in your graph are connected before hitting process.